 Colibri PXAxx modules runs at a fixed frequency.
 Toradex provides ways to manually change the system frequency in order to tweak or optimize the system performance using software configurations.
 In most of the use cases, a cooling solution should not be required.
 The maximum temperature is limited by the case temperature of the PXA processor which must not exceed 85°C. For more details, please refer to the respective Colibri module datasheet and Marvell’s EMTS.

 Colibri Tegra modules uses Dynamic Voltage and Frequency Switching (DVFS) and Thermal Throttling for system performance management.
+Further on you can also dynamically power on and of CPU cors (WinCE from Image 2.1b2 on).
 For more details, please refer to this article.
 System monitors and dynamically adjust its operating frequency based on the operating conditions.

 On Linux, tegrastats command can be used to view the CPU utilization.
 For more details, please refer to the following articles: